Hoale2908/hoale2908.github.io/_posts/2025-01-25-sales-eda-preprocessing-time-series.md

 ## Wrapping Up

-By crafting meaningful features, I improved the model's MSRE (Mean Square Residual Error) and got a higher rank in the competition.
+By crafting meaningful features, I improved the model's MAPE (Mean Absolute Percentage Error) and got a higher rank in the competition.

 This project is a testament to my ability to analyze data deeply and prepare it for real-world predictive modeling.
 By combining detailed EDA, smart data cleaning, and strategic feature engineering, I built a solid foundation for sales forecasting.